 So, what’s holding you back.
 You can reverse the programming of the cultural narrative.
 Start with one of the focus points.
 You’ll add more when you see the results.

-This discussion should make you question the cultural narrative.
+This discussion should make you cultural narrative.
 The tactics of self-esteem promote unhealthy narcissistic thinking.
 It affects the individual and the culture.
 In contrast, self-compassion is a gateway to the virtues of the spirit.

 Although they sound similar, the short-term and long-term effects are very different.
 It is a behavioral modality that opens us to the virtues of the spirit.
 While on the other hand, self-esteem is the pathway to unhealthy tendencies of narcissistic behavior.
 Besides, you may find some relief through proper self-care practices.

 If this article resonates, you’ll find more to spark your interest on our blog.
 To learn more about our organization, see our FAQ page.
 If you have feedback or questions, please send us a message via the contact us link.